MovieLabs/mddf/README.md

 ---
 ## <a name="h_News">1) What's New</a>
+* 2019-May-09: v1.5.2_rc1 released for testing and evaluation.
 * 2019-Mar-15: v1.5.1 released

+__NOTE:__ Starting with v1.5.1, releases of mddf-lib are available via the Maven Central Repository.
+Refer to the [mddf-lib README](./blob/master/mddf-lib/README.md) for information on adding dependancy information to pom files.

 __NOTE:__ Beginning with Release 1.5, pre-built executables for Windows, OS-X, and Linux will no longer be supported.
 The executable Java jar will still be supported.
 See ["__Installing and Running__"](#h_Install)